-4.4.
 Construction Labour Force and Unemployment

 This section presents the employment trends in the construction and industrial sectors and how the unemployment rate has changed during that period.
 Moreover, it investigates the patterns of the construction output and unemployment rate.
-The data covering 2005 and 2020 were obtained from TurkStat because TurkStat highlights that comparisons between unemployment data before and after 2004 may be misleading due to revisions made to population calculations in 2008 and household labour force surveys in 2014.
-The primary purpose of analysing these data is to obtain a comprehensive understanding of labour market dynamics in the construction sector, evaluate the effects of macroeconomic changes and significant events on the construction sector, and identify potential policy interventions to enhance employment rates and sector performance.
+The data covering 2005 and 2020 were obtained from TurkStat because TurkStat highlighted that comparisons between unemployment data before and after 2004 may be misleading due to revisions made to population calculations in 2008 and household labour force surveys in 2014.
+The primary purpose of analysing these data was to obtain a comprehensive understanding of labour market dynamics in the construction sector, evaluate the effects of macroeconomic changes and significant events on the construction sector and identify potential policy interventions to enhance employment rates and sector performance.

-According to Figure 9, the unemployment rate reached its highest point at 13% in 2009, decreased to 8.5% in 2012, and has been on an upward trend since then, reaching 13.6% in 2019 and remaining around that level.
+According to Figure 9, the unemployment rate reached its highest point at 13% in 2009.
+The percentage decreased to 8.5% in 2012 and experienced an upward trend since then, reaching 13.6% in 2019 and the remaining was around that level.
 Concurrently, the construction employment rate increased from an average annual rate of 5.6% in 2005 to 7.2% in 2011, remained stable until 2017, but fell sharply to 5.6% in 2019.
-The industrial employment rate fluctuates between 19% and 21% on an annual average but shows a steady increase between 2018 and 2020, thereby coinciding with the significant decrease in the construction employment rate.
+The industrial employment rate fluctuated between 19% and 21% on an annual average but showed a steady increase between 2018 and 2020, thereby coinciding with the significant decrease in the construction employment rate.

 Figure 9.
-The unemployment rate, the employment rate in the construction industry, and the industry employment rate.
+The unemployment rate, the employment rate in the construction industry and the industry employment rate

-Figure 10 reveals that the construction employment rate and construction output rose similarly from 2005 to 2011, deteriorating only in 2009.
+Figure 10 reveals that the construction employment rate and construction output rose from 2005 to 2011 and deteriorated in 2009.
 However, after 2011, the construction employment rate fluctuated around 7.3%, even though construction output continued to increase.
-Since 2018, construction output has steadily declined, while construction employment has fallen by almost 25%.
+Since 2018, construction output steadily declined, while construction employment fell by almost 25%.

-The construction sector in Turkey has experienced fluctuations in employment rates and output, with several factors contributing to these observations and results.
-Economic events, including the financial crises of 2001 and 2008-2009, the 2018 currency crisis, and the COVID-19 pandemic had significant impacts on the labour force in the construction sector.
-These events caused shifts in demand for construction labour, altered funding availability for projects, and disrupted supply chains, thereby highlighting the need for improved resilience and adaptability to mitigate future shocks.
-Another significant factor contributing to the fluctuations in construction employment rates is the high degree of informality and foreign workers in the Turkish labour market.
-Many workers are unregistered or lack social security benefits, thereby making them more susceptible to job losses during economic downturns.
+Figure 10.
+The output and employment rate in the construction industry in demand for construction labour, altered funding availability for projects and disrupted supply chains, thereby highlighting the need for improved resilience and adaptability to mitigate future shocks.
+Another significant factor contributing to the fluctuations in construction employment rates was the high degree of informality and foreign workers in the Turkish labour market.
+Many workers were unregistered or lacked social security benefits.
+As a result, they were more susceptible to job losses during economic downturns.
 Addressing informality could improve workers' social protection and reduce vulnerability to economic shocks.